Scaling of disorder operator at deconfined quantum criticality: Numerical results

-{\it{Numerical Results.-}} We choose the region $M$ to be a $R\times R$ square region in the lattice, with perimeter $l=4R-4$.
+We choose the region $M$ to be a $R\times R$ square region in the lattice, with perimeter $l=4R-4$.
 Firstly, we compute the disorder parameter $X_M(\theta)$ as a function of perimeter $l$ at the 3D O(3) QCP ($(J_2/J_1)_c=2.5220$)~\cite{LWang2006,Lohoefer2015} of the $H_\text{bilayer}$ model with system size $L=32,64,96,128$.
 Plots of $|\langle X_M(\theta)\rangle |$ v.s. $l$ for representative values of $\theta$'s are shown in Fig.~\ref{fig:fig2}(a).
-Fitting the data with Eq.~\eqref{eq:eq4}, we obtain the coefficient $s(\theta)$ of the corner correction term, as shown in Fig.~\ref{fig:fig2} (b)~\footnote{we note that although a simple exponential function might also be able to fit the data, but we find in generial for the $\theta$ we have investigated, the goodness of the fit, $\chi^2$, is usually two magnitude larger than those obtained from the fitting form in Eq.~\eqref{eq:eq4}}.
-The behavior of $s$ is qualitatively similar to that of the O(2) transition studied in \Refcite{YCWang2021}.
+Fitting the data with Eq.~\eqref{eq:eq4}, we obtain the coefficient $s(\theta)$ of the corner correction term, as shown in Fig.~\ref{fig:fig2} (b)~\footnote{we note that although a simple exponential function might also be able to fit the data, but we find in generial for the $\theta$ we have investigated, the goodness of the fit, $\chi^2$, is usually two magnitude larger than those obtained from the fitting form in Eq.~\eqref{eq:eq4}.
+We show more details in Appendix \ref{sec:app-a}}.
+The behavior of $s$ is qualitatively similar to that of the O(2) transition studied in \cite{YCWang2021}.
 We will mainly use the results from $H_\text{bilayer}$ as a reference for the O(3) CFT.